Robust SAC-Enabled UAV-RIS Assisted Secure MISO Systems With Untrusted EH Receivers: System Model and Problem Formulation

 where $\varrho$ is the reciprocal of the drain efficiency of the power amplifier at the BS \cite{Hien}, $\tilde{\mathbf{p}}= \{ \tilde{p}_k \}_{k=1}^{K}$, $\boldsymbol{\theta} = \{ \theta_m \}_{m=1}^{M}$ and $P_0$ represents the circuit power consumption.

-\begin{Remark} Problem~\eqref{P1} is highly nonconvex due to the fractional SEE objective, the coupled channel–geometry dependence, the worst-case secrecy constraints, and the discrete RIS phase shifts.
-This motivates the use of DRL-based methods, which can directly handle the resulting high-dimensional nonconvex optimization. \end{Remark}
+\begin{Remark} Problem~\eqref{P1} is highly nonconvex due to the fractional objective, coupled UAV--RIS channel geometry, worst-case secrecy constraints, and discrete RIS phase shifts.
+This motivates the use of advanced optimization and learning-based approaches to handle the resulting high-dimensional problem. \end{Remark}